burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *Relationship of use* or *Delegation*.
 An object can play the role of influence, performance, and mediation.
 * *Inclusion.* An object can be composed of other objects:
     * *Aggregation by reference* -  a situation when object reference to parts.
-    * *Composition* - situation when an object consists of parts.
+    * *Composition* - a situation when an object consists of parts.

 **Categories of objects in OOP:**